hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/fpc-management.md

 Key distribution commands are not supported in the initial version of FPC.
 Users must aware that each FPC chaincode runs in a single enclave at a designated peer.

+## FPC Endorsement Policies

+The initial version of FPC restricts the set of allowed endorsement policies and currently supports a designated endorser policy only.
+That is, only a single endorsing peer is responsible to execute transactions of an FPC chaincode for the consortium.
+As an FPC chaincode is protected by the use of Trusted Execution Technology, from a security perspective, the integrity guarantees gained from the endorsement model are similar to the guarantee provided in a typical Fabric system with multiple Peer endorsements.
+However, the designated endorser policy does not provide resilience in terms of availability and limits a particular chaincode's scalability.
+In future releases of FPC, we will address this limitation and relax this restriction by providing support for rich endorsement policies.

+To achieve the designated-peer endorsement policy, the consortium initially selects an organization (e.g., SampleOrg) that will host the designated endorsing peer.
+The corresponding endorsement policy needs to be set to `OR('SampleOrg.peer')` and approved by the consortium using normal chaincode lifecycle agreement.
+Other expressions like `AND` or `OR` with multiple organizations are currently not allowed and may lead to unexpected behavior.

+Note that in order to use `SampleORG.peer`, `NodeOUs.Enable` must be set to `true`, otherwise `OR('SampleOrg.member')` must be used.

+For example:

+    peer lifecycle chaincode approveformyorg --channelID mychannel --name myfpc --signature-policy "OR('SampleOrg.peer')" ...

+An admin of SampleOrg is then responsible to invoke `lifecycle chaincode createenclave` at a single peer and thereby determine the designated endorser for the `myfpc` chaincode.
+Clients of the consortium have to make sure that they invoke transactions only at the designed endorser.